oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-description | String | Description of the payment checkout link. paid_amount | BigDecimal | the total amount that a user has paid. expiration | String | To set the expiration of the payment link (dd-MM-yyyy HH:mm:ss) is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. updated | String | The timestamp which indicates the latest updated time of a payment checkout link due to status update email | String | The email address where the payment checkout link will be sent to settlement_time | String | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement (this parameter will only be sent once status of the payment link is set to ‘COMPLETE’) settlement_status | String | The status of the settlement (this parameter will only be sent once status of the payment link is set to ‘COMPLETE’)
+description | String | Description of the payment checkout link. paid_amount | BigDecimal | the total amount that a user has paid. expiration | String | To set the expiration of the payment link (dd-MM-yyyy HH:mm:ss) due_date | String | To set the transaction due date of the payment (dd-MM-yyyy HH:mm:ss) is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. updated | String | The timestamp which indicates the latest updated time of a payment checkout link due to status update email | String | The email addresses where the payment checkout link will be sent to settlement_time | String | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement (this parameter will only be sent once status of the payment link is set to ‘COMPLETE’) settlement_status | String | The status of the settlement (this parameter will only be sent once status of the payment link is set to ‘COMPLETE’)